-Dogs are allowed in Keukenhof as long as they are leashed.
-Dogs are not allowed in the pavilions or restaurants with exception of guide/helper dogs.
-Dog faeces bags are free from the ticket collectors.
+Dogs are allowed into Keukenhof as long as they are on a leash and there is a maximum of 1 dog per person.
+Dogs are not allowed into the pavilions or restaurants with the exception of guide or support dogs.
+Dog excrement bags are available free of charge at the ticket entrance.

 Manual wheelchairs are available for rent for €5 in the Keukenhof ticketshop.
 Use of electric wheelchairs is allowed.
 Electric wheelchairs are not available for rent at Keukenhof.
 Please note: A €20 cash deposit is required for a wheelchair.
 This will be refunded when you return the wheelchair.

 Keukenhof provides parking during the season.
 Parking costs € 6 and the car park closes at 19:30.
 You can buy car park ticket online in the ticketshop.
 Charging stations for electric cars are available in the car park, near the main entrance.

 You can rent bicycles at the car park, next to the main entrance so you can explore the surrounding area by bike.
 Please take into account that you may not walk through the bulb fields as this damages the bulbs.
 The fields are the growers’ private property.
 You are permitted to take photographs from the road.